meteor/galaxy-docs/source/apm-optimizing-your-app-for-live-queries.md

 ### Prevent unwanted oplog notifications

 Meteor watches the MongoDB oplog to see changes happening in the MongoDB.
-If there is something happen in the DB, Meteor will receive it as a notification.
+If something happens in the DB, Meteor will receive it as a notification.
 The notification is attached to a collection.
 Then, Meteor will forward this notification to most of the observers created for that collection.

 Now let’s try to see whether we are getting unwanted oplog notifications or not.